NumenMirus/whatsapp_chat/README.md

 Turns a whatsapp .txt exported chat to a decent-looking .docx file

 # Steps:
-Install requirements with:
+## Install requirements with:
-'''pip install -r requirements.txt'''
+`pip3 install -r requirements.txt`
+## Place your chat source:
+Place the chat exported file from whatsapp to the local folder named as "chat.txt"
+## Run the program!
+Run with `python3 main.py`